In the clouds - EXPLORE rules changed

 I can tell from the comments that my bit about Explore may need more explanation.
 No gang, I don't care about getting in Explore except so much as it can get you a lot more exposure... no my interest is a statistician.
 To me, Explore is based on a mathematical algorithm, and all I can do is observe and guess what's in the black box.
 As I've mentioned earlier, one can start with Flickr's patents, which link to its "interestingness" calculation is made.
 I talk about the Explore algorithm here.

-In sum, interestingness = f(views, comments, faves, notes, galleries,
+In sum, interestingness = f(views, comments, faves, notes, galleries, and groups), and

 Explore ranking = f(interestingness, other stuff)